g4s8/g4s8.github.io/_posts/2019-11-06-object-oriented-testing.md

 Any self-respecting programmer must have a blog post about unit testing.
-There're many approaches to write unit tests, but I'll focus on writting tests for [EO](https://www.elegantobjects.org/) code, where objects are immutable, sealed and behavior-based.
-These restrictions makes unit-testing much easier, than testing procedural code with DTOs, getters and mutable states.
-The only thing the test should verify in object-oriented test is the correct behavior of the object with provided testing state  (fake state).
+There're many approaches to write unit tests, but I'll focus on writing tests for [EO](https://www.elegantobjects.org/) code, where objects are immutable, sealed and behavior-based.
+These restrictions makes unit-testing much easier than testing procedural code with DTOs, getters and mutable states.
+The only thing that an object oriented test should verify is the correct behavior of an object with the provided testing state  (fake state).
-Whereas procedural test (I mean test for procedural code) should verify the data of class instance after some manipulations with injected mock objects for simulating behavior.
+However, the procedural test (I mean the test for procedural code) should verify the data of class instance after some manipulations with injected mock objects for simulating behavior.

 ## Key concepts

-Ther're always three players in the unit-test:
+There are always three players in the unit-test:
- - Target - an object to tested
+ - Target - an object which should be tested
- - Matcher - an object who test the Target and can say what's wrong with target if test failed
+ - Matcher - an object which test the Target and can say what's wrong with target if test failed
- - Assertion - a statement which applies matcher to target and report the result
+ - Assertion - a statement which applies the matcher to the target and report the result

-**Target** should be immutable object with a state and behavior.
+**Target** should be an immutable object with a state and behavior.
-Unit test may inject the fake state, because it should verify only one unit (target).
-If test uses composition of objects, it can be called integration test.<br/>
+The unit test may inject the fake state, because it should verify only one unit (target).
+If test uses a composition of objects, it can be called an integration test.<br/>
 *Example:*
 ```java
 class Book {